MartijnOud/advanced-metrics/README.md

 ## Requirements
 * Requires jQuery
-* Requires Google Analytics global site tag (gtag.js)
+* Requires Google Analytics global site tag (gtag.js) or Analytics for Web (analytics.js)

 This sends _event_ data to Google Analytics.
 You can choose to create this as goals/conversions.
 Learn how on my article about [tracking mailto: and tel: links](https://martijnoud.com/tracking-mailto-tel-google-analytics/).